-• Be prepared for a "runaway" situation - Even if you've taken every precaution, there is still the chance that your pets may escape the warzone and go AWOL.
+Even if you've taken every precaution, there is still the chance on the 4th of July, pets will escape.
 If this occurs, you're going to be very glad that you took the time to get them microchipped and that you updated the contact information on their ID tags.
 Better safe than sorry!

-• Never set fireworks off around your pet - If you love colorful sparks and loud pops, more power to ya!
-Set off fireworks to your heart's content, just make sure that your pets aren't around to see nor hear the display.
-Not only are they frightening, but there's always the danger of something going awry, resulting in severe burns to both pets AND people.
+If you love colorful sparks and loud pops, more power to you!
+Set off fireworks to your heart's content, just make sure that your pets aren't around to see or hear the display.
+Not only are fireworks frightening, but there's always the danger of something going awry, resulting in severe burns to both pets and people.
 Also, fireworks contain toxic substances and heavy metals that can be deadly to animals if ingested.

-• Keep alcoholic beverages out of your pet's reach - This one shouldn't need much explanation!
 Alcoholic drinks can induce respiratory failure and coma in animals, so keep the beer and liquor away from your animals.
 If your dog does drink alcohol, give your vet a call.

-• Bar pets from the barbecue - Keep pets away from the harmful objects used while grilling, like matches, lighter fluid, and "quick light" charcoal containing lighter fluid (something which many dogs, it seems, are fond of ingesting).
+Keep pets away from the harmful objects used while grilling, like matches, lighter fluid, and "quick light" charcoal containing lighter fluid.
 Even favorite barbecued foods like burgers, fried chicken, hot dogs, and sauce-smothered ribs can pose a threat to dogs in the form of indigestion and stomach upset.
-(Though, if we're honest, these foods can pose the same threat to us if we don't practice a bit of self control!).
-However, it's very important that you keep ALL condiments away from your pets, as they often contain onions and garlic—two foods which are toxic to dogs and cats.
+Additionally, it's very important that you keep all condiments away from your pets, as they often contain onions and garlic—two foods that are toxic to dogs and cats.

-• Watch pets closely if around water - Even though you're pretty sure that your pets can swim, it's always a good idea to supervise them if you're celebrating the day near a body of water (pools, lakes, the beach, etc.).
-You can even get animal life vests if you plan on taking them out on a boat!
-We wish you and your fur babies a safe and happy July 4th!
+Even if your pets can swim, it's always a good idea to supervise them if you're celebrating the day near a body of water (including pools, lakes, or the beach).
+If you plan to take them out on a boat, you need to dress them in an animal life vest.